Federal Billing, Built Right

 Accounting System Design & Configuration

-- Support job-cost reporting by CLIN, task, or funding increment.
+- Tracking costs by contract, CLIN, task, project, grant, or funding increment

-- Integrate labor distribution, purchasing, and billing modules for transparency.
+- Integrating labor distribution, purchasing, subcontractor costs, and billing workflows

-QuickBooks, Unanet, Deltek Costpoint, and custom-built systems, tailored to your award types and internal staffing capacity.
+We work with platforms such as QuickBooks, Unanet, Deltek Costpoint, and other systems based on your contract mix, award complexity, and internal team capacity.

 Contract Billing and Invoicing Management

-- Invoice Preparation: Generate compliant invoices for WAWF, IPP, and PMS systems.
+- Invoice preparation for WAWF, IPP, PMS, and other agency systems

 Indirect Rate Tracking & Billing Accuracy